Please click to view.

 Various species of Candida yeast grow in over half of healthy adults.

-- People with weakened (suppressed) immune systems, who use antibiotics, take cancer drugs or corticosteroids, or are diabetic are more likely to develop a yeast infection.
+- People with weakened immune systems; those taking antibiotics, cancer drugs, or corticosteroids; those with diabetes; and those who are obese are most likely to develop a yeast infection.

-- Older people are more likely to get thrush (oral candidiasis).
+- Older people are more likely to get thrush (oral yeast infection).

-- In women, yeast infection is the second most common cause of inflammation of the vagina (vaginitis).
+- Yeast infection is a common cause of inflammation of the vagina (vaginitis).

 Signs & Symptoms